 Thinking and Doing

 With more than 700 student organizations at NC State, you can experience it all: running a daily newspaper, deejaying for one of the nation’s top college radio stations, building robots, exploring improv comedy or dance and much, much more.
 Whatever your area of interest, be it political, professional, social, ethnic or academic, there’s a student organization for you.

-The hub for our student activities is the new Talley Student Union, a state-of-the-art foundation for student life.
+The hub for our student activities is the Talley Student Union, a state-of-the-art foundation for student life.
 Our Centennial Campus is home to the award-winning James B. Hunt Jr. Library, an inspiring space that’s been called “the library of the future” by Time magazine.
-Combined with the tradition of our hallowed places, NC State is a place where community comes alive and students truly think and do.
+Combined with the tradition of our Hallowed Places, NC State is a place where community comes alive and students truly think and do.

 Sports and Recreation